 Recently, with the help of houseplant lovers that I’ve connected with on Club House, I’ve been very interested in what small ways I can be more conscious about reducing waste when it comes to owning, caring for, and collecting houseplants.
 Making my own homemade fertilizer is just one small step I am taking to reduce waste.

-My top three favorite DIY fertilizers are eggshells, coffee grounds, and banana peels.
+My top three favorite DIY fertilizers are eggshells, leftover coffee, and banana peels.
 These food waste items contain some of the essential nutrients your plants need to keep growing and living their best lives.

 As these natural and organic materials are broken down into the soil, they will slowly release the nutrients and boost your plant’s resources for continuing growth.